 - encourages international-mindedness in IB students, starting with a foundation in their own language and culture

-- encourages a positive attitude to learning by challenging students to solve problems, show creativity and resourcefulness and participate actively in their communities
+- encourages a positive attitude to learning by challenging students to solve problems, show creativity and resourcefulness as well as actively participating in the community

-- reflects real life by providing a framework that allows students to see the connections among the subjects themselves, and between the subjects and real issues
+- reflects real life by providing a framework that allows students to see the connections among the subjects themselvess and real life issues

-- supports the development of communication skills to encourage inquiry, understanding, language acquisition, and to allow student reflection and expression
+- supports the development of communication and collaboration skills to encourage inquiry, understanding, language acquisition, and to allow student reflection and expression

 - emphasizes, through the learner profile, the development of the whole student–physically, intellectually, emotionally and ethically.